Milxnor/Milxnor/README.md

 hey uh hi, if u need help with ANYTHING just dm me on discord.
 I really don't mind it.
 <br><br>
-If your wondering what happend to my SSL Bypasses, one final one should be coming out whenever I have the time for it.<br>
-I'll just keep updating that one.